loginom/admin-guide-l10n/data-en/licenses/case.md

 # Key Versions

-Only two versions are available for physical keys: standard and micro.
+Only two versions are available for physical dongles: standard and micro.

 ![](../images/license-key.png)

-Both versions are available for the local key, but the network dongle is available only in the standard form factor.
+Both versions are available for the local dongle, but the network dongle is available only in the standard form factor.

-## Comparison of the Physical Keys Versions
+## Comparison of the Physical Dongles Versions

-### Local USB key
+### Local USB Dongle

 Features:

 * It must be inserted into the USB port of the computer used for Loginom start;
-* Software is bound not to the computer parameters, but to the key.
+* Software is bound not to the computer parameters, but to the dongle.
-* Loginom will be started only on computer with the installed key.
+* Loginom will be started only on computer with the installed dongle.
 * Loginom cannot be used when connecting to the system in the mode of RDP session.

 Advantages:

 * It is distinguished by higher level of stability and reliability.
 * License cannot be suspended due to the fact that a user didn't close Loginom on other computer.
-* It is required to install only a driver for the local key operation, whereas a dedicated server is used for the network dongle and a key server must be installed on it.
+* It is required to install only a driver for the local dongle operation, whereas a dedicated server is used for the network dongle and a key server must be installed on it.

 ### Network USB dongle